amitinngp/learning-javascript/README.md

   console.log('do something with '+ PersonAccount.SavingAccount());
  }
  ```
-even tough we don't have CurrentAccount() and SavingAccount() in PersonAccount object at first, we generated it on fly based on computed values. it can go more compelx.
+Even though we don't have CurrentAccount() and SavingAccount() in PersonAccount object at first, we generated it on fly based on computed values. it can go more compelx.

 - Property value shorthand
 When we use both key and properties name with same value it can be written shorthand.